-Effective May 1, 1992, persons eligible for employee benefits and hired on that date or later have had to become members either on the first day of the month immediately following two years of service at the University, or on the first day of the month immediately following their thirtieth (30th) birthday, whichever is the earliest.
+- if new employees elect not to participate, they are automatically enrolled the first day of the month immediately following two (2) continuous years of service at the University, OR on the first day of the month immediately following their thirtieth (30th) birthday, whichever is the earliest.

-A member who has retired under the University Pension Plan and is receiving a pension benefit, who is re-employed by the University, will not be eligible to become a contributing member again if re-hired by the University.
+A member who has retired under the UOPP and is in receipt of a pension benefit, who is re-employed by the University, will not be eligible to become a contributing member again and to accrue further benefits under the Plan.

 Contributions to the Plan